jafingerhut/clj-2594/README.md

 + restore the original unmodified version of `PersistentVector.java`

 Then:

-+ Build a Clojure JAR from that using `mvn install`
++ Build a Clojure JAR from that using `mvn install`.
+Using the latest Clojure source code as of 2020-Dec-05, that will install a file `~/.m2/repository/org/clojure/clojure/1.10.2-master-SNAPSHOT/clojure-1.10.2-master-SNAPSHOT.jar` in your `~/.m2` directory.
-+ Run a Clojure REPL using that JAR
++ Run a Clojure REPL using that JAR, e.g. using the `:clj-patched` alias in this repository's `deps.edn` file.

 ```clojure
 (do